signalfx/splunk-otel-android/README.md

 # Build Environment

-Make sure to select JDK 17 to build & run on Android Studio
+Make sure to select JDK 17 to build & run on Android Studio.